 - Acts as audit liaison with the external, state and federal auditors.
-All initial contacts with external auditors should be arranged through the University's Department of Audits.
+All initial contacts with external auditors should be arranged through the University's Internal Audit.

 - Assists schools and colleges to meet compliance requirements and to experience successful external, state and federal audits.

 - Provides oversight responsibilities, and seeks to improve the University's control, risk management, and governance processes.

 - Investigates complaints and allegations of dishonest or fraudulent acts or misuse of University resources as well as noncompliance with federal and state laws and regulations and University policies.

 - The Internal Audit website has additional resources on managing an audit, including working effectively with the auditors.

 The scope of the annual external audit is the consolidated financial statements of all UW entities, which includes the University, UW Physicians, UW Physicians Network, UW Alumni Association, and seven real estate entities.
 There are multiple departmental audits as well, including Intercollegiate Athletics (ICA) , Financial Management, Parking, the Metropolitan Tract and Housing & Food Services.

 Washington State Office of Financial Management (OFM) auditors perform an annual audit at the UW.
 Typically they will choose a variety of departments and topics (cash handling, travel, procurement cards, etc).
 The UW Department of Audits works closely with departments and the State Auditors during the state audit procedures.